Memory

 This history item is generated based on the MoveLog and SpaceAssignLog.
 See also: econsimulacra.logs.base.MoveLog, econsimulacra.logs.base.SpaceAssignLog, econsimulacra.envs.base.Environment._move(agent_id, new_pos), econsimulacra.envs.base.Environment._assign_agent_to_space(agent_id, coords)

-class econsimulacra.memory.base.PurchaseHistoryItem(item_name, quantity, price, time, time_step, from_agent_id)[source]
+class econsimulacra.memory.memory_items.PurchaseHistoryItem(item_name, quantity, price, time, time_step, from_agent_id)[source]

 Bases: object